 - 3 egg whites

 - 1/4 teaspoon cream of tartar

 - 3. In a small saucepan, bring the three milks to a boil over medium-low heat.
-Remove from heat; gradually stir a small amount of hot mixture into egg yolks.
-Return all to pan, stirring constantly.
+Remove from the heat; gradually stir a small amount of hot mixture into egg yolks.
+Return all to the pan, stirring constantly.
 Stir in rum if desired.
-Bring to a gentle boil; cook and stir 2 minutes.
+Bring to a gentle boil; cook and stir for 2 minutes.

 - 4. Slowly pour milk mixture over cake, allowing mixture to absorb into cake.
-Let stand 30 minutes.
+Let stand for 30 minutes.
 Cover and refrigerate for 8 hours or overnight.

-- 5. In a large heavy saucepan, combine frosting ingredients over low heat.
-With a hand mixer, beat on low speed 1 minute.
+- 5. In a large heavy saucepan, combine the frosting ingredients over low heat.
+With a hand mixer, beat on low speed for 1 minute.
 Continue beating on low over low heat until frosting reaches 160°, about 14-18 minutes.

 - 6. Pour into a large bowl; beat on high until stiff peaks form, about 7 minutes.
 Spread over cake.
 Store in the refrigerator.
 Yield: 15 servings.